Lazy-Solutions/AdvancedSceneManager/guides/Common questions.md

 ## Event methods

 Some methods in ASM are prefixed with "\_", this is due to name conflicts as [UnityEvent](https://docs.unity3d.com/Manual/UnityEvents.html) does not support methods with return values.

+## Do I need to add anything to .gitignore?

+ASM does not require anything to be added to git ignore.
+The only thing would be `<project root>/UserSettings/` but that should be ignored for unity project anyways.
+Default [unity .gitignore](https://github.com/github/gitignore/blob/main/Unity.gitignore) already contains it.